Syndrome aware mitigation of logical errors: Appendix

 As discussed in the main text, binary partitions are useful within CG-SALEM since they reduce and even eliminate the implementation challenges of finer partitions.
-Moreover, the binary case allows for an analytic computation of the blowup rate for CG-SALEM as a function of simple quantities, providing intuition for the results presented in Appendices \ref{Appendix: optimal SALEM}-\ref{Appendix: course graining} and in the main text.
+Moreover, the binary case allows for an analytic computation of the SALEM blowup rate as a function of simple quantities, providing intuition for the results presented in Appendices \ref{Appendix: FG-SALEM-QP}-\ref{Appendix: optimal SALEM} and in the main text.

-To analytically compute the blowup-rate for binary CG-SALEM, we start with Eq.~\eqref{Eq: Gamma = prod}, and assume (i) a uniform circuit, where all gates are equal, and (ii) a binary course graining of local syndromes $S=S_0\cup S_1$, such that
+To analytically compute the blowup-rate for CG-SALEM with a binary partition (`binary SALEM'), we restrict attention to the history-independent case, and start from Eq.~\eqref{Eq: Gamma_SALEM = W prod}.
+We further assume (i) a uniform circuit, where all logical gates are identical, and (ii) a binary partition of local syndromes $S=S_0\cup S_1$, such that